 The EEC institutions

-The EEC Treaty was founded on the traditional distinction between the three powers: a legislative power, an executive power and a judiciary.
-These were the Assembly, the Council and Commission, and the Court of Justice.
+The basic scheme of the EEC Treaty shared a number of similarities with the Treaty establishing the ECSC, and a number of experts from the ECSC High Authority are also known to have been closely involved in preparing the EEC Treaty.
+The EEC Treaty was founded on the traditional distinction between the three powers, with, mutatis mutandis, a legislative power, an executive power and a judiciary.
+These were the Assembly, the Council and Commission and the Court of Justice, respectively.
+Their terms of reference were limited, but they had real powers.

 The Assembly was made up of representatives whom the six Member States of the Community appointed in their respective parliaments according to their own procedures.
 There were 36 for the Federal Republic of Germany (FRG), France and Italy, 14 for Belgium and the Netherlands, and 6 for Luxembourg.
 The Assembly had deliberative and supervisory powers.
 It discussed the annual general report which the Commission submitted to it.
 It could censure the Commission by a majority of two-thirds of the votes cast and a simple majority of members; the Commission was then forced to resign as a body.
 The Assembly could also deliberate on draft budgets submitted to it by the Council and propose amendments to them.
 It also issued opinions on some regulations when these were submitted to it by the Commission or the Council.